-The distance between a given criminal node on the network and visible street-level activity is defined as the smallest number of connections separating the given node from any street criminal.
-The closer a criminal is to visible street-level activity, the more vulnerable he or she is to detection and arrest.
-As such, senior criminals will seek to maintain a buffer between themselves and street criminals.
-Criminals without any underlings will instead aggressively recruit new members in order to avoid exposure to law enforcement.
-At the same time they have more access to potential recruits due to the criminal activities they are engaged in.
-Combining these two heuristics, we assume that within the recruitment process prospective criminals are most likely to establish a link with street criminals, rather than with more nested members of the criminal hierarchy.
-This description of recruitment is echoed in Ref.
-[42], and a precise mathematical formulation will be given in the next section.
+arrest.
+As such, senior criminals will seek to maintain a buffer between themselves and street criminals [42-44].
+Due to their visibility, the latter are assumed to have greater access to potential recruits and to aggressively seek new underlings in order to avoid their own exposure to law enforcement.
+Combining these two heuristics, we posit that, within the recruitment process, prospective criminals are most likely to establish a link with street criminals, rather than with more nested members of the criminal hierarchy.
+This description of recruitment is echoed in Refs.
+[18,39,41,45,46], and a precise mathematical formulation is given in the next section.